JennyPng/portfolio/jennypng/_posts/arc-racing-dev-log.md

 Players can place checkpoints around the real world, and the game will generate a racetrack that passes through all the designated checkpoints, while avoiding real-world obstacles such as tables, chairs, and more (anything recognizable by the Meta Scene API).

-We allow unlimited randomized track creation with environmental context, without the tedium of having to manually place every piece of the track.
+We allow unlimited track creation with environmental context, without the tedium of having to manually place every piece of the track.
 The advantage of this being AR is that players can create racetracks not possible in reality.

 Built in a team of 4 over 8 weeks, for Meta Quest 3, @ [CSE481v: VR Capstone](https://courses.cs.washington.edu/courses/cse481v/25sp/)